Empowering communities

 Do I need any experience or qualifications?

-GVI does not provide any academic bursaries for our programs, but you are welcome to apply for independent financial aid such as student loans to cover the program fees.
-This is because the fees from our programs provide important funding to sustain our projects on the ground.
+GVI does not provide academic bursaries for their programs, but you can apply for independent financial aid such as student loans to cover the program fees.
+Please note that the fees from GVI’s programs provide important funding to sustain their projects on the ground.

 Can I get a job with GVI after my fellowship?

-Additionally, you’ll gain access to GVI’s online job portal, where you’ll find the latest job postings for a variety of international development work.
-And you’ll have preference for any GVI role you apply for.
+Yes!
+After you’ve completed your program, you’ll gain access to GVI’s online job portal.
+This is where you’ll find the latest job postings for a variety of international development work.

 Can I keep my research and data collected?

-What approval or permissions do I need to publish my paper?
+What approval and permission do I need to publish my paper?

 Share